noahehall/theBookOfNoah/0current/appdev/security/cfssl.md

 ### digital certificate

 - see one of the security docs in this dir for a deep dive
+- contains the entity's public key and is signed by the issuing certificate authority so receivers of the certificate know with whom to verify the providers authenticity
 - authentication
 - encryption
 - integrity

 ### end-entity certificate

+- aka leaf certificate, subscriber certificate
 - generally the the website, biz, or person
-- aka leaf certificate, subscriber certificate
+  - binds domain names to server names
+  - binds comany names to locations
 - certificate provided to a specific entity, signed by one/more intermediate certificates, itself signed by the trust anchor
 - cannot issue certificates